mimersql/mimersql-rdb-migration/migrate/readme.md

 - `LOAD`: Only load data into an already created schema
 - `CONTINUE_LOAD`: Continue the load after an aborted load operation.

+It is also possible to pass `DELETE` as an extra 6:th argument when running `CONTINUE_LOAD`.
+This will delete all rows in the tables that are being reloaded.

 When running `@load_mimer "" <SCHEMA> <USER> <PASSWORD> LOAD` the scripts look in the database to see what tables to load data into and in what order.
 The tables to load are stored in [.UNLOAD_DATA]<schema>-TABLES-MIMER.TXT.
 If the load is aborted before all tables have been loaded it is possible to check the log files for each table loaded in the [.log] directory to see what tables have been succesfully load.
 The log files are named LOAD<schema>-<tablename>.LOG.
 To continue the load, remove the tables that have been successfully loaded from [.UNLOAD_DATA]<schema>-TABLES-MIMER.TXT, and then run the load again, but now with `CONTINUE_LOAD` instead of `LOAD`.
-To avoid duplicate errors and speed up the load, pass `-d` to delete all rows in tables that have been partially loaded, or delete them manually.
+To avoid duplicate errors and speed up the load, pass `DELETE` as the 6:th argument to delete all rows in tables that have been partially loaded, or delete them manually.
 Note that [.UNLOAD_DATA]<schema>-TABLES-MIMER.TXT can contain more tables than you have exported data for, but tables that do not have a export data file (.ie `[.unload_data]<schema>-<table>.txt`) are ignored.